 As an accounting professional Siegel was intrigued with the idea of real estate development and after 3 years as the head of the company’s San Francisco Accounting office, he switched gears signing on with a noted Bay Area real estate development team.
 His contribution was pivotal in the closing of a number of complex residential deals, including a vast waterfront residential development that remains one of the Bay Area’s largest.

-After a brief and successful stint in real estate, Siegel returned to accounting, creating a new model in the field of accountancy.
-Blending traditional accounting skills with his talent for creative entrepreurship, Siegel used his business and accounting acumen offering actionable, real-world skills necessary to both maintain and build sustainable and successful businesses.
+After a successful stint in real estate, Siegel returned to accounting.
+Blending traditional accounting skills with his talent for creative entrepreneurship, Siegel used his acumen to develop the actionable, real-world skills necessary to build and maintain successful businesses.

 Then in the 1980s, he turned his attention to a new venture – a private satellite communications platform capable of serving more than 20 U.S. cities with simultaneous content feeds.
 Siegel’s innovative commercial use of “live feed” was a precursor to what we now know as the internet.

 After two successful decades in corporate America, while simultaneously engaged in a largely self-guided inquiry into the relationship between personal freedom and the rules that govern social, economic and political life, Siegel founded Autonomy and Life.

 When he’s not traveling to teach his Autonomy and Life coursework, Arnold Siegel can be found home in Northern California.
 His time is spent doing what he loves — reading, writing and exploring new questions and challenges inherent in his ever-evolving mode of thought.

 Autonomy and Life: Its Purpose

 Autonomy and Life is a study program for managing the transformative behavior of the individual in America today.
 Its intention is to teach its participants a discipline for creating a life of one’s own design within the framework of the American experiment in individual freedom.